GokulVSD/ViVeC/README.md

 The system was developed using Python 3.11.5.

-1. It is recommended to setup a virtual environment:
+1. It is recommended to setup a virtual environment within the project folder:

 python3 -m venv .venv
 source venv/bin/activate